 - While developing leadership skills (e.g. confidence, resilience and teamwork) of autistic people through carefully selected responsibilities and activities that bring out their strengths

-WACS already has an autistic-only private group named “Standing In The Gap” (SITG) which occasionally organises informal outings.
+There is a autistic-only private group in Singapore named “Standing In The Gap” (SITG) which occasionally organises informal outings.
 This gap refers to autistics with low support needs who could not blend into both mainstream and “inclusive” social groups (containing autistics with high support needs who have disruptive behaviour and provide inappropriate role modeling).

 Even after receiving feedback, some disability organisations are unwilling to serve autistics according to their different levels of support needs for fear of being accused of ableism.
 Hence, autistics with low support needs remain engaged in unhappy tugs of war with their caregivers while sinking into spirals of depression and apathy.